syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note:In the above sample, menuItemClick event has been defined, which gets triggered whenever any of the menu options are selected.
-Here, the condition is checked as, if the id of the selected menu item option contains custom1, then the target appointment’s text and its color gets modified.**
+> **Note:In the above code example, menuItemClick event is defined that triggers when any of the menu options are selected.
+Here, the condition is checked as, when the id of selected menu item option contains custom1, then the target appointment’s text and its color gets modified.**

 ### currentDate 'date'
 {:#members:currentDate}